Overview

 Check:

-• Has the workspace or report refreshed after recent changes?
+• Has the report been rerun after recent approved changes?

-• Is the visible summary rounded to whole dollars while the report exports cents?
+• Is the visible summary rounded more compactly than the report export?

 For setup instructions, see: